 This section is for readers’ reactions to Mind-Body Problems, positive or negative, specific or general.
 Email me at [email protected], and if your comment exceeds a minimal threshold of intelligibility and civility and isn’t too long I’ll post it here.
-I will also post links to mind-body articles by me and other writers.
+I’ll also post links to mind-body material generated by me and others.
 For example, while wrapping up this book in the summer of 2018, I carried out several mind-body experiments.
 I took ayahuasca, quit caffeine and went on a Buddhist retreat that rocked me.
 See “Yes, Make Psychedelics Legally Available, But Don’t Forget the Risks,” “Kicking my Caffeine Addiction” and “A Buddhism Critic Goes on a Silent Buddhist Retreat.”
 Just when I think I’ve figured out the mind-body problem, shit happens.

 See my blog post “Why the Mind–Body Problem Can’t Have a Single, Objective Solution.”